 The purpose of a dental sealant is to create a protective barrier on your teeth to help prevent decay.
 Since back molars tend to have grooves that are difficult to clean, sealants can be used to help safeguard them from cavities.

-Whether you are a child who has never had a cavity or an adult who is constantly going to the dentist, Drs.
-Henzel & Smith can determine if you are a good candidate for dental sealants.
+Whether you are a child who has never had a cavity or an adult who is constantly going to the dentist, Henzel Smith Family Dentistry can determine if you are a good candidate for dental sealants.

 Prevention is the best type of treatment.
 Dental sealants prevent food and bacteria from getting into the little nooks and crannies of your teeth.

-The back molars are particularly susceptible to decay since they tend to be rougher with more grooves and dips for grinding food down than other teeth.
+The back molars are particularly susceptible to decay since they tend to be rougher with more grooves and dips for breaking food down.
 These grooves and crevices can be very difficult to clean.

 Children with teeth that have no decay are great candidates for dental sealants.
 Adults may also have sealants applied to teeth that are free of decay.

-We’ve applied sealants to many patients from Canton, Massillon, North Canton, Greentown, Green, Middlebranch, and surrounding areas.
-So we know just what to look for to determine if sealants are a good idea for you.
+We’ve applied sealants to many patients from Canton, Massillon, North Canton, Greentown, and surrounding areas.
+We know just what to look for to determine if sealants are a good idea for you.

 Regular checkups are very important so the dentist can make sure the sealants are holding up properly.
 The dentist will check the dental sealants during every visit to determine if they need to be reapplied.